 9 Tips for caring for our grandparents at home

 As people grow older, their mental and physical health gradually deteriorates.
 This means that, over time, they acquire new needs that must be met.
 It is very beneficial to be able to adapt the older person’s life to these needs in their own home.
 Continuing to function in their own environment helps to maintain good motivation, a sense of independence and comfort.
-This increases their self-esteem and their commitment to activities and tasks.
+So we bring you 9 tips for caring for our elders, so we help them increases their self-esteem and their commitment to activities and tasks.

 1. Identifying the needs of the elder